apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 Both of the projects are open source.
 Scrapy benefits from a large and well-established community.
 It has been around since 2008 and has garnered significant attention and usage among developers, particularly those in the Python ecosystem.

-Crawlee started its journey as Apify SDK in 2021.
+Crawlee started its journey as Apify SDK in 2018.
 It now has more than [12000 stars on GitHub](https://github.com/apify/crawlee) and a community of more than 7000 developers in their [Discord Community](https://apify.com/discord), used by TypeScript and JavaScript community.

 ## Conclusion

 Both frameworks can handle a wide range of scraping tasks, and the best choice will depend on specific technical needs like language preference, project requirements, ease of use, etc.

 If you are comfortable with Python and want to work only with it, go with Scrapy.
-It has very detailed documentation, and it is one of the oldest and most stable libraries in the space, but if you want to explore or are comfortable working with TypeScript or JavaScript, our recommendation is Crawlee.
-With all the valuable features like a single interface for HTTP requests and headless browsing, making it work well with JavaScript-heavy websites and autoscaling and fingerprint support, it is the best choice for scraping anything and everything from the internet.
+It has very detailed documentation, and it is one of the oldest and most stable libraries in the space.

+But if you want to explore or are comfortable working with TypeScript or JavaScript, our recommendation is Crawlee.
+With all the valuable features like a single interface for HTTP requests and headless browsing, making it work well with JavaScript rendered websites, autoscaling and fingerprint support, it is the best choice for scraping websites that can be complex, resource intensive, using JavaScript, or even have blocking methods.

 As promised, this is just the first of the many articles comparing Scrapy and Crawlee.
 With the upcoming articles, you will learn more about every technical detail.

-Meanwhile, if you want to learn more about Crawlee, you can visit this article to learn how to scrape Amazon products using Crawlee.
+Meanwhile, if you want to learn more about Crawlee, you can visit the [introduction guide of Crawlee](https://crawlee.dev/docs/introduction).